denten-papers/unfinished-book/main.md

 process of transmission.

-"To continue reading at today's speed I must have a machine," Bob Brown wrote in his famous *Readies* (1930), which presaged the electronic book.
-To these ends he imagined "a simple reading machine which I can carry or move around, attach to any old electric light plug and read hundred thousand word novels in ten minutes, if I want to, and I want to."[^tn-brown] In the United States, Brown's portentions were accompanied by technological developments in micrographic print, including B.A.
-Fiske's "Reading Machine," consisting of a hand-held magnifying glass wand (Figure 1) that was to be passed over paper-tape medium, labeled 10 on the illustration.
+"To continue reading at today's speed I must have a machine," Bob Brown wrote in his famous avant-garde manifesto *Readies* (1930), which some scholars take to presage the electronic book.
+To these ends he imagined "a simple reading machine which I can carry or move around, attach to any old electric light plug and read hundred thousand word novels in ten minutes if I want to, and I want to."[^tn-brown] Print matter in Brown's vision would be distributed in "dainty pillboxes" on mechanized rolls, wound automatically under a magnifying glass.
+"My machine is equipped with controls so the reading record can be turned back or short ahead," he wrote, "a chapter reread or the happy ending anticipated" [@brown_readies_1930, 29].

+However, Brown's portentions did not rise out of a vacuum---they were accompanied by over a century of technological developments in micrographic print, a history that itself was concomitant with advances in photography.[^ln-micrography] Where Nicéphore Niépce and Louis Jacques Mandé Daguerre are conventionally considered to have invented photography in the 1830s, by 1857 the *Encyclopaedia Britannica* included a discussion on "microscopic photography," by which tiny "copies of dispatches and valuable paper and plans might be transmitted by post, and secrets might be placed in spaces not larger than a full stop or a small blot of ink" [@noauthor_microscope_1857, 802; @meckler_micropublishing_1982, 6].
+It is reported that the French photographer René Dagron sent more than 60,000 micrographic messages by pigeon carrier during the Prussian siege of Paris in 1870 and in 1872 the Russian imperial military experimented with micrographic maps for concealment and espionage [@luther_microfilm_1959, 143--62].
+"It is natural that such results appear miraculous," wrote a pair of librarian-engineers presenting their ideas "On a New Form of the Book: The Microphotographic Book" (Sur une forme novelle du livre: le livre microphotographique) at the convention of Institut International de Bibliographie held in Marseilles, France in 1906.
+Placed into a "simple enlarger" and illuminated, text would be "projected on a ground glass that closes the opposite side of the *camera obscura*," the authors explained.
+"It is there that the reading of text will take place," they wrote:

+> A slide positioned on the stage of a microscope of the carriage of a typewriter will circulate the fiche from left to right and top to bottom.
+Then at the reader's will, the microphotographic pages on each centimeter of the film will come successively in front of the lens to be read.[@meckler_micropublishing_1982, 12].

+In the United States, the long history of micrography included portable devices such as B.A.
+Fiske's "Reading Machine," consisting of a hand-held magnifying glass wand (Figure 1) that was to be passed over paper-tape medium (labeled 10 on the illustration).
 "I find it is entirely feasible," Fiske wrote, "by suitable photographic or other process, to reduce a two and one-half inch column of typewritten or printed matter to a column of one-quarter of an inch wide, so that by arranging five such columns side by side of both sides of a paper tape [...] it becomes possible to present one hundred thousand words, the length of an average book, on a tape slightly longer than forty inches" [@fiske_reading_1922, 1].
+By the 1920s micrographic equipment was routinely manufactured by the Eastman Kodak company, Rectigraph (later Xerox), and Remington Rand Corporation [@meckler_micropublishing_1982, 10--16].

 ![Fiske, Bradley A. Reading Machine.
 United States US1411008A, filed November 20, 1920, and issued March 28, 1922.](images/fiske-1.png)

+In Brown's *Readies*, we glimpse the gradual reshaping of the book, made possible by the storage capabilities of paper ribbons, glass plates, lenses, and rolls of celluloid.
+Once inseparable as a device and format, the book would gradually delaminate onto multiple surfaces: some supporting its habituated semantic coherence---a progression of pages---others extending it to include other modalities of reading, leafing, browsing, searching, and interpreting.

-Actual electronic books came into being in multiple guises, one of the earliest being a part of the PLATO (Programmed Logic for Automatic Teaching Operations), a computer controlled teaching system, implemented at the University of Illinois, Urbana in the 1960s.
+Electronic books came into being in multiple guises, one of the earliest being a part of the PLATO (Programmed Logic for Automatic Teaching Operations), a computer controlled teaching system, implemented at the University of Illinois, Urbana in the 1960s.
 PLATO's history as an educational tool and a proto-internet information sharing network is well explored by historians such as Joy Lisi Rankin, in her ground-breaking *People's History of Computing in